Premium Funding 2023/24

 The DfE, the Local Authority and the school have data to enable us to compile a list of pupils eligible for Pupil Premium funding.
-All pupil’s individual targets are closely monitored by Mrs Angela Alkureishi Headteacher, Mrs Rebecca Welch, Teacher and SENCo and Peter Buckley, Link Governor and reported to the Governing Body.
+All pupil’s individual targets are closely monitored by Mrs Angela Alkureishi Headteacher, Mrs Theresa Buckley, Teacher and SENCo and Richard Wakelin, Link Governor and reported to the Governing Body.
 Termly assessment data is analysed and individual pupil’s progress discussed termly during Pupil Progress Meetings.
 Individual Class teachers the SENCo, Headteacher and Governors closely monitor the impact of Pupil Premium funding on the progress and attainment of pupils eligible, as well as tracking all pupils in school.
 From September 2016 the Pupil Premium Provision Map is updated termly at Pupil Progress meetings and analysis is compiled to show the progress of FSM/Non-FSM.

 How do you know if your child can access this funding?

 From September 2014 all children who are in reception, year 1 or year 2 in a state-funded school are offered a free healthy school lunch.
 From January 2015 all children under five receive free milk and all children in receipt of free schools meals (FSM) are offered free milk.

 Those children who are five and over and not in receipt of FSM are able to register for milk online at www.coolmilk.co.uk